Leveraging Haptic Feedback to Improve Data Quality and Quantity for Deep Imitation Learning Models: Results

 Demonstrators completed the NASA TLX survey at the end of the day of data collection.
 They rated the data collection without haptics to be more mentally demanding, hurried, annoying/irritating, and requiring more work, and considered themselves less successful at the task.
-The only category in which the haptics was rated less favorably was that it required more physical demand.
-This is supported by the data: demonstrators were able to collect more data when receiving haptic feedback, see left side of Figure \ref{examples_collected}.
-For 9 demonstrators, this is statistically significant with a p-value of $<0.1$.
-Demonstrators 7-9 were eventually removed in the manual curation, leading to the same conclusion with a p-value of $<0.05$.
+The only category in which haptics was rated less favorably was that it required more physical demand.
+A within-subjects ANOVA was performed across these categories to study the effect of Haptic or Non-Haptic condition on question responses.
+Question 6 (insecure) was significant at $p < 0.1$, Question 5 (hard work) was approaching significance, and the other differences were not statistically significant.
+We posit that the demonstrators experienced the Haptics condition as more physically demanding (although it was not a statistically significant difference), because there was more sensoral engagement (both vision and haptics rather than only vision) in the Haptics condition.
+The difference in reported difficulty is supported by the collected data: demonstrators were able to collect more data when receiving haptic feedback, see left side of Figure \ref{examples_collected}.
+For 9 demonstrators, this is statistically significant with $p<0.1$.
+Demonstrators 7-9 were eventually removed in the manual curation, leading to the same conclusion with $p<0.05$.
 Further analysis of these demonstrator reports are in the discussion.
 These data demonstrate that example collection with haptic feedback leads to more data throughput, as more data is collected and more curated data remains.
 Providing the haptic feedback to the demonstrator changes their behavior by providing a new sensory modality in addition to vision.
 This improves the quality of the data that they collect.

-Demonstrators provided subjective evaluations of the task.
 Comments from demonstrators who preferred haptics included, ``Buzzing is really helpful when ever robots gripper touches the door handle and the doors'', ``I prefer the haptic feedback'', ``The haptic helps knowing how much pressure you are applying.
 Very hard task as the doors are hard to unlatch'', and ``The task was a little harder without the feedback, having it really gave me a sense of contact compared to my own sight with controllers.''
 Other comments from demonstrators who did not prefer haptics included, ``I did not notice too big of a difference with haptic feedback vs non-haptic feedback in terms of success rate'' and ``I don't think the haptic feedback made much of a difference but it was nice to know when there was a lot of pressure on the arm.''